Tax Reform for Acceleration and Inclusion Law: Summary of amendments

 These were the revisions made to the Tax Code:

 Proposed repeal

 In May 2018, following reports on how TRAIN-related price hikes had affected the poor, Rep. Carlos Zarate filed House Bill 7653 seeking to repeal some provisions of the TRAIN law.
 The bill sought to remove, among other things, the VAT on electricity and low-cost housing.

+In May 2019, human rights lawyer Chel Diokno and former deputy speaker Erin Tañada joined labor day protesters to call for the repeal of the TRAIN law, amendments to the Labor Code of the Philippines, and ending endo contractualization.

 Complementary measures

 There are four complementary measures undertaken to ensure the income from the TRAIN Law will be properly allocated for the development of the Philippines as a nation.
 These are the Tax Administration, Ear Making, Infrastructure Projects, and Social Programs.

 Tax administration

 Steps to modernize and refine the tax administration processes are undertaken to support the changes in tax policy so as to improve security against tax crimes and to ensure taxpayer compliance.
 On top of improving electronic systems (e.g. eBIR forms, Electronic Filing and Payment System, mobile payments) the following reforms are implemented: